tiny8877/okta.github.io/_source/_authentication-guide/social-login/linkedin.md

 #### Using LinkedIn for Login

-There are three primary ways to kick off the flow to sign-in with LinkedIn.
+There are four primary ways to kick off the flow to sign-in with LinkedIn.

 **HTML Link**